Shubhamsaboo/awesome-llm-apps/ai_agent_tutorials/ai_startup_org_agents/README.md

   - Plans customer acquisition approaches
   - Coordinates with product team

+### Custom Tools

+The agency uses specialized tools built with OpenAI Schema for structured analysis:
+- **Analysis Tools**: AnalyzeStartupTool for market evaluation, MakeStrategicDecision for decision tracking
+- **Technical Tools**: QueryTechnicalRequirements and EvaluateTechnicalFeasibility for technical assessment

 ### 🔄 Asynchronous Communication

 The agency operates in async mode, enabling: